photography-ncbs/competition/2019/rain_and_life.md

 URL for uploading entries: https://intranet.ncbs.res.in/photography

-These are your deadlines
+## Submission phase

 Uploading phase	:  3rd June   -  17th June
 Voting phase : 18th June  -  22nd June

-Results
-will be announced by the end of June
+     * Results will be announced by the end of June